What do Tasmanian devils look like?

 Their Latin name is Sarcophilus harrisii.
 That means Harris’ meat lover.
-Harris is the name of the man who described them in scientific terms.
+Deputy Surveyor General George Harris provided the first scientific description of the species.

 Are Tasmanian devils dangerous to people?

 No, Tasmanian devils are not dangerous.
-They do not attack people, although they will defend themselves if attacked or trapped.
+They do not attack people, although they will defend themselves if attacked, cornered or trapped.
 For all their appearance they are very timid, quiet animals that would much rather run away than fight.
-However, devils are very powerful and any bite could cause serious injury.
-Tasmanian devils are wild animals and therefore should not be trusted with small children, just as you would not trust a large wombat or a large kangaroo with a small child.
+However, devils have very powerful jaws and any bite could cause serious injury.
+Tasmanian devils are wild animals and therefore should be treated as such.

 Do they form packs?

-As far as we know Tasmanian devils do not form packs – a pack being an organised group of animals of the same species.
-Large numbers may hunt in the same area and may even hunt the same animal, but they do not seem to be organised.
-Even so, the confusion they cause may give them an advantage over the prey as they know where each other is from the sniffs and snort sounds and contact calls which allows them to move around the bush hunting as an “unco-ordinated” pack.
+Tasmanian devils do not form packs – a pack being an organised group of animals of the same species.
+Large numbers may hunt in the same area and may even hunt the same animal, but they do not do this in an organised manner.
+Even so, the confusion they cause may give them an advantage over the prey as they know where each other is from the sniffs and snort sounds and contact calls which allows them to move around the bush hunting as an “unco-ordinated” group.

 Are they territorial?